Prajwal-S-6/Spring-Certification-Path/module-08/SpringTesting/module10/README.md

   * Annotate @Mock to mock the dependencies
   * Use when().thenReturn() to stub the methods
   * Use verify(class).method(args...) to verify expected methods are called

+* Mockito in Integration test:
+  * RunWith(MockitoJUnitRunner.class) or @ExtendWith(MockitoExtension.class), @ContextConfiguration
+  * Create a @Configuration class and Beans  return the mock of original dependency objects.
+  * Use this mocks by directly @Autowired into test
+  * In the application context there will be 2 beans(NoUniqueBeanDefinition), use @ActiveProfile to resolve conflict.
+  * In SpringBoot we can use @ConditionalOn.. or @TestConfiguration